Want to boost pencil grip over the summer? Fine motor letter grab is your game.

 RELATED: I put together 50+ Fine Motor Activities for Kids.

-Jumbo tweezers are a great fine motor tool.
+Jumbo tweezers are a great fine motor tool

-One of the reasons jumbo tongs help strengthen small hands is because they are difficult to squeeze.
+But that doesn’t mean they are always a home run with young children.
+One of the reasons jumbo tongs help strengthen small hands is that they are difficult to squeeze.
 The effort and movement create strength.

 What we do NOT want is to create frustration around an activity.